 Surestone carries out stress and scenario testing as part of the ORSA process which includes stress testing for the material market risks.
-For the 2016 ORSA, the solvency position at 31 March 2016 and the projected solvency position over the business planning period were re-calculated following adverse stresses.
+For the March 2018 ORSA, the solvency position at 31 March 2018 and the projected solvency position over the business planning period were re-calculated following adverse stresses.

 Surestone's material market risk is exposure to its Parent company.
 Reverse stress testing was used to determine the level of default on the intercompany loan that Surestone could withstand before breaching the MCR.
-The results of the reverse stress indicated that a default would not cause the MCR to fall below 100%.
+The results of the reverse stress indicates that the Company could withstand a default of between 58% and 67% of the intercompany loan over the planning period without breaching its MCR.
+The Company manages this risk by performing regular impairment reviews of the loan.